Hawkei

-The Hawkei is a light four-wheel-drive protected mobility vehicle originally designed to meet an Australian Defence Force (ADF) requirement for a light armoured patrol vehicle to replace some of its Land Rover Perentie variants.
+The Hawkei is an Australian light four-wheel-drive protected mobility vehicle.
+Originally designed in 2010 to meet an Australian Defence Force (ADF) requirement for a light armoured patrol vehicle to replace some of its Land Rover Perentie variants.
 The Hawkei is a highly mobile, highly protected, 7-tonne vehicle, with inbuilt systems to allow it to be used as a fighting platform.
 It has been developed with Vehicle Electronic Architecture to be mission system ready.

 It is intended to undertake a range of mission profiles, including troop movement, command and control, electronic warfare, liaison, surveillance and reconnaissance.
-Prime contractors include: Thales Australia, Boeing Australia, Plasan (Israel) and PAC Group.
-In October 2015, the Australian Government announced the purchase of 1,100 Hawkei vehicles and more than 1,000 companion trailers from Thales Australia.
+Prime contractors include Thales Australia, Boeing Australia, Plasan (Israel) and PAC Group.
+In October 2015, the Australian Government announced the purchase of 1,100 Hawkei vehicles from Thales Australia.

 History

 As part of a wider project to replace the ADF's fleet of operational support vehicles, Project Land 121 Phase 4 – Protected Mobility Vehicle (Light) or PMV-L, is a requirement for up to 1,300 specialised light armoured vehicles to replace some of the in-service Land Rovers.
 Key criteria for the project included: off-road mobility, integrated vehicle electronic architecture, substantial payloads, high levels of protection against land mines, improvised explosive devices and ballistic weapons, while being light enough to be airlifted by military helicopters.
 The three options considered as part of the project were: